munro98/music-discovery/README.md

 - Search artists
 - View artists top music and biography using lastFM api
 - Play artists top music inside an embeded Youtube player
+- (In progress): Add music to your account and play them from you profile page
+- (In progress): Continous integration into AWS with AWS CodeDeploy

 ## Dependencies
 - Node.js